amitlevy/justaneuron/README.md

 # Just A Neuron
 Interactive visualization of backprop through a single neuron using React Flow and automatic gradient computation.
+Will eventually become a more general backprop visualization framework.

 To run locally do `npm start`